christopher-chandler/christopher-chandler/README.md

 ### Hi there 👋

 # Introduction
-My name is Chris and welcome to my Github!
+My name is Chris and I am from the U.S.!

+# Current Projects
 I am a Python programmer who is interested in NLP topics.
-At the moment, I am currently trying to learn Java!
+At the moment, I am currently trying to learn Java as well.
-Please check out some of my projects.